Retirement Planning FAQs from Maher Digby Securities Pty Ltd

 Your estate planning strategy is part of the overall financial retirement plan we would discuss with you, and put in place for your retirement.
 This defines where your superannuation money goes if you should pass away to make it the simplest process for your loved ones.

-In regard to your superannuation investments, these are not considered part of your Estate but are under the direction of the Trustee of your Superannuation Fund.
+In regard to your superannuation investments, these are not considered part of your Estate but rather, they are under the direction of the Trustee of your Superannuation Fund.
 The only way to secure the future of your Superannuation investments is by setting up a ‘Binding Nomination’.
 This is a legally binding document that states your intended beneficiaries who can only be your spouse, children, or a dependant.
 You also have the option to place your superannuation under the direction of your Legal Representative (your executor) which then moves your superannuation monies into your Estate.
 Not having a binding nomination makes the disbursement of your Superannuation complicated and protracted and to the discretion of the Trustee of the Fund.